 Fructose is just poison to your body.

 I know this topic will not resonate with a lot of people.
 A quick walk down the hallways of any hospital will prove that.
-I wrote this post because I am witnessing far too many people I love fall victim to a diet loaded in sugar that is slowly killing them.
-I am not advocating for the eradication of sugar all together from our diets.
+I wrote this post because I am witnessing far too many people I love fall victim to a diet loaded with sugar that is slowly killing them.
+I am not advocating for the eradication of sugar altogether from our diets.
 We deserve to treat ourselves once in awhile.
 The problem is the lack of attention that is given to the daily foods that we take for granted as being healthy.
-This lack of attention is either education related or plain ignorance.
+This lack of attention is either education-related or plain ignorance.
 The purpose of this post is to help with both.

 Like the old lady in the Frank’s Red Hot sauce commercials, “They put that sh*t on everything!”.
 Same can be applied to the fructose epidemic in our foods today.
 Get wise to your food habits!